php-1511-2511/php-1511-2511.github.io/syllabus/index.md

 This is  available freely available as an eBook  [Get it ](http://www-bcf.usc.edu/~gareth/ISL/)
   .
-If you prefer a paperback version you may buy it at cost from Springer (see links from library site) or purchase a hardback version at the Duke Bookstore or through Amazon.
+If you prefer a paperback version you may buy it at cost from Springer (see links from library site) or purchase a hardback version at the through Amazon.

 For additional information check out [Videos for the ISL book](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/)